SPECIALTIES

 Work settings for Obstetrics Nurses

-1. Complete an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) degree: takes two-to-four-years based on the program
+1. Complete an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) degree.
+This takes two-to-four-years, depending on the program.

 2. Pass the NCLEX-RN exam and apply for your RN license after graduation